Lofelt/NiceVibrations/interfaces/ios/README.md

 - `LofeltHaptics` folder contains the Xcode project with source files and tests of the iOS Frameworks.
     - `LofeltHaptics` contains the source and header files of the iOS Framework, and is where the Public API for iOS is defined.
-    - `LofeltHapticsTestMacOS` contains integration tests that can run on a simulator, like DSP and Audio tests.
     - `LofeltHapticsTestAppTests` contains integration tests that can only run on iPhones (they can't run on a simulator)
     - `LofeltHapticsTestApp` host app to run LofeltHapticsTestAppTests on iPhones.
 - `build-xcframework.sh` is a script to build pre-compiled framework binaries for all iOS platforms.
 This allows integration of our framework without users having access to the source code.
 It does not need to be used for development and can be a way for building and distributing the framework without the use of CocoaPods.